sr4918/MDML-finalProject/README.md

 Corinne was primarily responsible for importing, cleaning, and prepocessing the AYCET data.
 Sameen was primarily responsible for importing, cleaning, and prepocessing the DCCS data.
-Both collaborated on refining the data cleaning details, preparing the data for analysis, ans conducting and interpreting the lasso regression.
+Both collaborated on refining the data cleaning details, preparing the data for analysis, and conducting and interpreting the lasso regression.
 Both contributed to the written report.